microvax2/KA630-TOY-Battery-Replacement-Board/README.md

 # KA630-TOY-Battery-Replacement-Board

-A modern Lithium ion battery replacement board for the KA630 CPU.
+A modern Lithium ion battery replacement board for the KA630 CPU of a MicroVAX II.

 The original KA630 CPU has a NiCad battery on its FUNCT SEL/SLU module.
 It allows the KA630 clock (a MC146818 chip) to keep the time for up to 240 hours unpowered.